Introducing Resin8s first ever alcohol ink range! That's right... we've gone and created our very own, exclusive, Pastel Alcohol Inks.

-Snowball is available in squeezy bottles in the following sizes:
+Grasshopper is available in squeezy bottles in the following sizes:

 IMPORTANT: Alcohol ink is flammable - keep naked flames, lighters or gas torches AWAY from resin that has been coloured with alcohol ink.
-We know that a BBQ lighter may be your friend for removing bubbles, but it should NOT be used when working with alcohol inks.
+We know that a BBQ lighter may be your friend for removing bubbles, but they should NOT be used when working with alcohol inks.

 We are able to ship alcohol inks overseas but there is a surcharge of £55.

 Top tips for use:

 - Quantity - purely as guidance, we suggest the following addition ratio when using coat-it epoxy resin: 20ml resin mix = 1-2 drops of ink; 40ml resin mix = 2-4 drops of ink; 120ml resin mix = 4-6 drops of ink; 200ml of resin mix = 6-8 drops of ink.

 - Shake - each of our alcohol inks contains a ball bearing to help mix the pigment with the alcohol.
 Separation is normal, and these heavy pastels require more shaking than transparent alcohol inks.

 - Depth - for the best results in resin petri art use our coat-it resin at a depth of around 1cm.